Small businesses face some branding challenges that larger businesses don’t need to deal with.

 Even though small businesses sometimes have marketing challenges related to a lack of resources, there are also a few key advantages you have when branding a small business.

 First, big brands have dozens of decision-makers.
-If you do branding for big businesses, you can make it most of the way through to process only to get shot down at the very end.
+If you do branding for big businesses, you can make it most of the way through the process only to get shot down at the very end.
 Having a lot of opinions in a room can also lead to branding ideas that are “polished” but not interesting.

 Second, small brands have personalities.
 It’s hard for a large brand to have a personality—a multinational company has trouble sounding like a friend sitting across from you in a bar.
 It just doesn’t feel as believable.